 A Local Youth Advocacy Organization

-We have always believed that leaving your mark meant making a positive impact on the community.
-Youth Will’s mission is to give the youth of San Diego county a voice and support their efforts to achieve a better, more equitable society.
+We believe that leaving your mark means making a positive impact on the community.
+Our mission is to give the youth of San Diego county a voice and support their efforts to achieve a better, more equitable society.

 We empower young leaders to work with adult allies in San Diego county as the only local advocacy organization operated by our next generation of leaders.